oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 {"message":"Extremely hot greetings from your automatically built and deployed function dear  Mickey Mouse"}
 ```

 This is a moment for a little celebration.
-We have achieved an automated end-to-end process that takes Go application sources from the Code Repository and delivers - after linting, vetting, testing and building - a live running new version of a serverless OCI Function.
+We have achieved an automated end-to-end process that takes Go application sources from the Code Repository and delivers -- after linting, vetting, testing and building -- a live running new version of a serverless OCI Function.
 To produce further updates to the function, all we need to do is commit the change and trigger the build pipeline.
 And as a next step, we can even trigger the build pipeline automatically when a (specific) commit happens in the Code Repository.

 In the second part of this article, we will discuss using OCI services from Go applications in general and from Go functions in particular.
 The use of the Go SDK for OCI is introduced and interactions with the OCI Object Storage Service is demonstrated.

-## Go SDK for OCI - Interaction with OCI Object Storage from Go applications
+## Go SDK for OCI -- Interaction with OCI Object Storage from Go applications

 Oracle Cloud Infrastructure is the platform that can build and run applications developed in Go.
 Either in compute instances or as serverless functions and also containerized on a managed Kubernetes cluster (as we will discuss in part five of this series).
 It is good to realize that OCI is much more for Go development teams than a runtime platform.
 OCI offers many services that can be leveraged from applications.
 Services for storing files, relational or "NoSQL" data, for handling publication and consumption of messages.
-Services for transfering and analyzing data.
-And services that support operations on applications - such as monitoring.
+Services for transferring and analyzing data.
+And services that support operations on applications, such as monitoring.

 Interacting with OCI services can be done through the REST APIs available for every aspect of all services.
 Calling REST services with JSON payloads over HTTP is easy enough from a Go application.
 There is one complicating factor: these API calls need to be signed.
 The Oracle Cloud Infrastructure signature uses the "Signature" Authentication scheme (with an Authorization header).
 The signing process is not exactly trivial.
-See for details on this signing process [OCI Documentation - OCI REST API Request Signatures ](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/signingrequests.htm#Request_Signatures)
+See for details on this signing process [OCI Documentation -- OCI REST API Request Signatures ](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/signingrequests.htm#Request_Signatures)

 Fortunately for developing Go applications that call out to OCI services we can make use of the Go SDK for OCI.
 This open source development kit facilitates signing the OCI API requests.
 Using the SDK, the calls to OCI services are made as local calls using strongly typed predefined structs instead of dealing with JSON request and response bodies.
 The Go SDK for OCI uses the same `config` file that we used earlier for the Fn CLI and the OCI CLI.
 The default location for this file is `$HOME/.oci`.
 This file directs the Go SDK to a specific tenancy and region for a user account using the private key half of the pair set up for the user.
 Go applications that use the Go SDK for OCI can simply build on this configuration without having to deal with any of the details.

-The documentation for the Go SDK for OCI can be found here [OCI Documentation - SDK for Go](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/gosdk.htm).
+The documentation for the Go SDK for OCI can be found here [OCI Documentation -- SDK for Go](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/gosdk.htm).

-In this section, we will develop a simple Go application that uses the OCI Object Storage Service - for creating files and reading files.
+In this section, we will develop a simple Go application that uses the OCI Object Storage Service for creating files and reading files.
 At first, this is a stand alone application that can be compiled and run everywhere (as long as the OCI config file us available).
-Then we discuss running the Go application inside OCI - on a VM or as Function.
+Then we discuss running the Go application inside OCI -- on a VM or as Function.
 This special focus is relevant because when the Go SDK is used inside OCI, it can leverage the identity and privileges of the component running the application.
 That means that code running on OCI does not need to bring their own OCI config file.
 And therefore are even simpler.
 ### Any Go Application talking to OCI Object Storage Service

 First, let us create the simplest Go application imaginable that connects to OCI through the SDK.
 Next, use this foundation to add the interaction with the Object Storage Service.